emilpriver/go-hugo-portfolio/content/blog/parallelization-with-argo-workflows.md

         Name: "luigi-parallilization-worker",
         Container: &corev1.Container{
           Image: fmt.Sprintf("ghcr.io/carboncloud/luigi:%s", config.ContainerImageBuildSHA),
-          Args:  []string{jobID.String()},
+          Args:  []string{"workflow", jobID.String()},
         },
       },
     },
   },
 }

+// submit the workflow
+createdWf, err := wfClient.Create(ctx, &jobProcessingWorkflow, metav1.CreateOptions{})
+if err != nil {
+  return err
+}
+log.Ctx(ctx).Info().Msgf("Workflow %s submitted\n", createdWf.Name)
 ```

 In the code above, we create an Algo Workflow template that includes a name, container to run, and arguments for the container.
+What Algo later on do is spinning up the container with the argument, let it execute until it's done and then kills the container.

 ## Local development